ScratchAddons/website-v2/content/blog/v1-35-released.md

 ### Choose your own increments

-The "Arrow key incrementation in editor" addon has been updated and now supports setting custom increment values.
-Wanted to increment by more precise values like 0.25, 5, or 100?
-Now you can, just flick the switch "use custom values" and type the values into the input field!
+The "Arrow key incrementation in editor" addon has been updated and now allows you to enter in your own increment values.
+Wanted to step by more precise increments like 0.25, 5, or 100?
+Now you can, just flick the switch "use custom values" and type the values in!

-Please note that the numbers you enter can only get so significant - the fields don't accept super precise values like `0.1234` or extremely large numbers like `10000`.
+Please note that there is a limit to how significant the entered values can be - super precise values like `0.1234` or extremely large numbers like `10000` are not accepted.
 This change just helps you reach in-betweens that weren't before possible with the multi-choice setting.

 The addon is also now compatible with some other input fields, such as the sprite properties inputs, so now those can be incremented with the arrow keys too.
 Lovely!

 ### See how your description looks to others

 If you can't click links on editable fields, how are you supposed to know whether a link, mention, or hashtag in your project's Instructions or Notes and Credits section can actually be followed?
-Well, the new "Preview project instructions and notes" addon allows you to preview what your project page looks like to other users.
+Well, the new "Preview project instructions and notes" addon allows you to preview what your project page looks like to visitors.

 ![Read-only Notes and Credits section with Preview switch set to on](/assets/img/blog/v1-35-released/preview-notes.png)